tuukkajii/SeliniumShoePurchaseBot/README.md

 # Selinium Shoe Purchase Bot - Python
-A simple Python sneaker bot which uses Selenium to automate checkout on the website NakedCPH.
-Uses CSS to help scrape shoes based on specified descriptions and tags.
+A Python sneaker bot which uses Selenium to automate checkout on the website NakedCPH.
+Uses CSS to help filter shoes based on specified descriptions and tags.

+Built in Python using Selenium Framework for CSS scraping.